Yvonne Aki-Sawyerr: Politics and public service

-In January 2023, Yvonne Aki Sawyerr is set to run for another term in the June 2023 elections..
+In January 2023, Aki-Sawyerr is set to run for another term in the June 2023 elections.

 Personal life

 Aki-Sawyerr is married and has two children.

 Awards and honours

 Aki-Sawyerr was recognized for her work during Sierra Leone's Ebola crisis with an Ebola Gold Medal by then president of Sierra Leone Ernest Bai Koroma in December 2015.

 She was made an Officer of the Order of the British Empire (OBE) by Queen Elizabeth II in January 2016.

+Aki-Sawyerr was featured in the BBC documentary Mayor on the Frontline: Democracy in Crisis.
+The documentary follows her work as mayor, and her battle to be re-elected.

 Aki-Sawyerr was on the list of the BBC's 100 Women (BBC) announced on 23 November 2020.

 In February 2021, Time Magazine named her as one of Time's "100 Next" honorees.

+In 2021, Aki-Sawyerr was selected as a Bloomberg New Economy Catalyst.
+As part of the program, she attended the annual New Economy Forum held in Singapore, and the Bloomberg New Economy Catalyst Retreat that same year.